-Cole is a junior at Berklee College of Music in Boston, MA. where he is studying Music Therapy.
-In high school he was a member of the Tri-M Music Society and received the highest honor, being chosen for the district's all star jazz band.
-Cole is passionate about the blues, but has a diverse musical taste.
+Cole completed two years at Berklee College of Music while majoring in Music Therapy.
+He is continuing his education in Virginia.
+Cole gives private guitar lessons and performs live music weekly at Studio South.
+Cole also assists with the family business, Rhythmic Bliss, which facilitates community music-making through events like drum circles.
+Cole is passionate about the blues, but has diverse musical taste.
 He looks up to legends like Stevie Ray Vaughan, Joe Bonamassa, Derek Trucks, and many others.
-He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians that he has met through his participation in The International Blues Challenge over the past four years.
+He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians he has met through participating in the International Blues Challenge in Memphis over the last seven years.

-Logan is a freshman at Indiana University where she will be studying in both the School of Psychology and Jacob's School of Music to earn a degree in Music Therapy.
-In high school she played upright bass in performance band and is first chair in honors orchestra.
+Logan completed her junior year at Indiana University where she is studying at both the School of Psychology and Jacob's School of Music, to earn a degree in Music Therapy and Psychology.
+Logan performs in an acapella group called Crimson Cadence.
+She is a proud sister of the Alpha Omicron Pi sorority at IU.
 Logan's musical influences include Tal Wilkenfeld, Bonnie Raitt, Janis Joplin, Victor Wooten, Grace Potter, and Esperanza Spalding, to name a few.
-Logan enjoys competing in triathlons.